Claustrophobia and the MRI Machine

 Loud MRI Machine Noises

 Although newer machines make less noise, an MRI scan can be extremely noisy.
 Even if you're not anxious or claustrophobic, you'll likely be surprised by the loud clanging, bumping, and knocking noises that the machine makes when you're inside.
+It is standard procedure, however, for the MRI technician to offer earplugs to the patient prior to their being rolled into the machine.
 If you are claustrophobic, you'll need to know about this noise ahead of time so you won't panic.

 My friend suffers from acute claustrophobia.
 Here are some of the coping mechanisms he uses, things that may help anyone manage their anxiety:

-- Most MRI facilities will give you a sedative upon request, or even anesthesia which would make you completely unconscious during the procedure.
+- No MRI facility will give you a sedative or administer anesthesia upon request.
+Anesthesia, which would make you completely unconscious during the procedure, or a sedative, either via an IV or pill, must be ordered by your physician at the time the MRI is scheduled.
 You should schedule an MRI at least a few weeks in advance if you are going to receive a sedative or anesthesia, since the former requires the presence of a registered nurse and the latter an anesthesiologist.
-My friend has used the sedative once, with positive results.
-This may be offered in pill or intravenous form.
+My friend has used the sedative delivered intravenously, with positive results.
 My friend recommends having an intravenous sedative since the sedative begins acting immediately, whereas there is an unpredictable delay with pills which varies from person to person.

-- Have the technician agree to roll you out for, say, 30 seconds between images.
+- Have the technician agree to roll you out for, say, 30 seconds between scans.
 This gives you an encouraging break from being in the machine.
-The technician will probably point out that it's important to not move any part of your body while you are out of the machine.
+The technician will point out that it's important to not move any part of your body while you are out of the machine.

 - He also has her give a "countdown" by tapping his hand (or leg) with the number of minutes left in an image; e.g., three taps means three minutes left for the image and three minutes until he can be rolled out.
-(This will involve some coordination with the technician.)
+(There is a digital clock counting down the remaining time on the outside of the machine)

 - Some people find it useful to “preview” the noises they will hear in the MRI machine.
-Kent Williams (aka "chaircrusher") of Iowa City, Iowa uploaded some MRI sounds on February 12, 2010 for you to "preview."
-These sounds can be downloaded to your computer and transferred to an MP3 player.
+Kent Williams (aka "chaircrusher") of Iowa City, Iowa uploaded some MRI sounds on February 12, 2010, for you to "preview."
+These sounds can be downloaded to your computer and transferred to an MP3 player or a Kindle.

 - Some people shut their eyes for the entire procedure—this doesn’t work very well for my friend.